William Bally: Life

 Born in 1796 in Locarno, Switzerland, William Bally travelled as an artist with Johann Caspar Spurzheim from 1829.
-In 1832 it was advertised that he had created a set of 60 small plaster phrenological busts in a collaboration with him.
+In 1832 it was advertised that he had created a set of 60 small plaster phrenological busts in collaboration with him.
 He came to England and employed George Holyoake in Birmingham during the 1830s.
 At this time he was an associate of George Combe.
 The relationship with Holyoake ended badly, on Holyoake's account, Bally moving to Manchester and not making a promised cast of his head.

 By 1836, Bally was curator of the Manchester Phrenological Society, which had been founded around 1829 and met for some time in rooms below his gallery.
-It included members who were surgeons, which may have helped him in gaining access to interesting subjects and post mortems.
+It included members who were surgeons, which may have helped him in gaining access to interesting subjects and post-mortems.
 The organisation accumulated a large number of phrenological busts, with 210 being acquired in its first year.
 By the 1840s, phrenological exhibitions were being held at the Manchester Mechanics' Institute, attracting over 100,000 visitors and comprising thousands of casts, busts and masks.